-11. Access to Community-Based Services and Amenities (Maximum Points):
+10. Access to Community-Based Services and Amenities (Maximum \\ Points):

-The ability for members of the target households to effectively and efficiently access community-based services and resources is vital to assist these households to obtain and maintain choice, independence and full inclusion in the community.
+The ability for members of the target households to effectively and efficiently access communitybased services and resources is vital to assist these households to obtain and maintain choice, independence and full inclusion in the community.
 Provide a description of the applicant's plan to provide access to general community services and amenities, as well as specific supportive services and resources that address the needs of the target households.
-Applicant responses to these items will be scored based on the following criteria: (i) Impact to tenants' health, safety, stability, education and employment capacities, and quality of life; (ii) Impact on tenants' ability to effectively live in the community; and (iii) Applicant's experience implementing proposed resident services.
+Applicant responses to these items will be scored based on the following criteria: (i) Impact to tenants' health, safety, stability, education and employment capacities, and quality of life; (ii) Impact on tenants' ability to effectively utilize living skills to successfully live in the community; and (iii) Applicant's experience implementing proposed resident services.